Engineering behaviours

 Keep the common space clean

-• We should expect our engineers to follow the boy scout rule, leaving the code better than they found it and documenting to facilitate the job to the people that will come after.
+• We should expect our engineers to follow the boy scout rule, leaving the code better than they found it and documenting to facilitate the job of the people that will come after.

-• We should not expect our engineers to be induced by the Broken Windows Theory, not only leaving the rubbish as it is but also generating more with the excuse of the codebase to actually be a mess.
+• We should not expect our engineers to be induced by the Broken Windows Theory, not only leaving the rubbish as it is but also generating more with the excuse of the codebase being a mess.

 • We should expect our engineers to disagree by reasoning and refuting through data and evidence.

-• We should not expect our engineers to disagree by opinating and not refuting, ignoring others’ data and evidence.
+• We should not expect our engineers to disagree by opinionating and not refuting, ignoring others’ data and evidence.

 Challenge the status quo

-• We should expect our engineers to propose innovative and disruptive ideas, having critical thinking and challenging the notion that things have to be done as we always did.
+• We should expect our engineers to propose innovative and disruptive ideas, having critical thinking and challenging the notion that things have to be done as they always have.

 • We should not expect our engineers to assume we are doing it right, using the right tools and following the right approach on every aspect of our engineering process.